zgeaw/type-script-loader/README.md

 ### 兼容性

 * TypeScript: 3.0.1+
-* webpack: 4.x+ (please use type-script-loader 3.x if you need webpack 2 or 3 support)
+* webpack: 4.x+ (please use typescript-loader-webpack 3.x if you need webpack 2 or 3 support)
 * node: 6.11.5 minimum (aligned with webpack 4)